10 personal hygiene teaching activities for kids

-Creating a simple, catchy song to sing while the kids are learning about hygiene is a great way to help them to remember important information (See example, “Handwashing Song,” at the bottom).
+Creating a simple, catchy song to sing while the kids are learning about hygiene is a great way to help them to remember important information (See example “Handwashing song”).
 Kids’ songs always use fun, exaggerated gestures that you can make up to model correct hygienic practices.
-By repeating these gestures, it will become muscle memory for these young learners.
-With practice, they will be able to perform the actions independently and effectively, and your need to prompt them will be reduced.
+Repeating these gestures will help them to become muscle memory for your young learners.
+With practice, they will be able to perform the actions independently and effectively and your need to prompt them to be hygienic will be reduced.

 Handwashing song (to the tune of “Old MacDonald”)

 After (recess/lunch), we wash our hands,